victoriagoesplaces/burger/README.md

 ### How To Use

-To begin your seach click on the following link [here!]git (https://afternoon-plateau-29566.herokuapp.com/)
+To begin your seach click on the following link [here!](https://afternoon-plateau-29566.herokuapp.com/)

 ### Technologies Used